-The process of identifying users most likely to have arrived on-site from viewing a Facebook ad and selecting the specific ad that most likely drove the visit is outlined below.
+The process of identifying users most likely to have arrived on-site after interacting with an ad from a specific placements is outined below.

-- Facebook Data: Facebook Synthetic data begins with an understanding of campaign performance reported by Facebook from their hourly 1 day post-view conversion data.
+- Platform Data: Synthetic data begins with an understanding of campaign performance reported by the platform from their hourly 1 day post-view conversion data.
 This allows Rockerbox to attribute aggregate view-based touchpoints to users most likely to have viewed a campaign with a specific targeting type (ex prospecting vs retargeting).

-- First Party Data : your first-party data informs which users were most likely to have had a Facebook view on their path to conversion based on user properties.
-User eligibility for having a Facebook Synthetic touchpoint on their path is determined using:
+- First Party Data : your first-party data informs which users were most likely to have had a synthetic touchpoint on their path to conversion based on user properties.
+User eligibility for having a synthetic touchpoint on their path is determined using:

 - Site Visit Data: determines when a customer arrives on-site and if they've visited previously

-- Device Graph Analysis: identifies the other marketing activity that may rule out Facebook as an eligible touchpoint using a device graph to expand the set of anonymous identifiers associated with a single user.
+- Device Graph Analysis: identifies the other marketing activity that may rule out the platform as an eligible touchpoint using a device graph to expand the set of anonymous identifiers associated with a single user.

 - Multi-Touch Attribution (MTA) Data: helps establish eligibility criteria for each user by understanding their interactions with other marketing channels

-- Data Synthesis: this process involves synthesizing Facebook data and first party data to further assess which campaigns drove specific visits.
-In addition to the above, the synthesis also involves user ranking, through which we select the highest eligible user for each campaign until all Facebook-reported campaign conversions are filled in based on hourly data.
+- Data Synthesis: this process involves synthesizing platform reported data and first party data to further assess which campaigns drove specific visits.
+In addition to the above, the synthesis also involves user ranking, through which we select the highest eligible user for each campaign until all platform-reported campaign conversions are filled in based on hourly data.

-The modeling process outlined above ultimately creates a Facebook view-based touchpoint on a user's path to conversion.
+The modeling process outlined above ultimately creates a marketing touchpoint on a user's path to conversion.
 This synthetic touchpoint is then treated like any other marketing touchpoint, meaning

-1. Where to see clicks vs Facebook Synthetic views: conversions will be reported in all first-party reporting down to the ad level as an aggregate of views + clicks.
-View-based conversions vs click-based conversions will not be reported on separately.
+1. Where to see deterministic vs synthetic touchpoints: conversions will be reported in all first-party reporting down to the ad level as an aggregate of views + clicks.
+Deterministic vs synthetic touchpoints (and view vs click based touchpoints) will not be reported on separately.

 2. How credit differs for Synthetic views vs clicks: it doesn't!
-The amount of credit given to a Facebook Synthetic touchpoint vs a click will not differ.
-Rather, it's the other touchpoints on a user's path that determine how much credit is given to the Facebook touchpoint.
+The amount of credit given to a synthetic touchpoint vs a click will not differ.
+Rather, it's the other touchpoints on a user's path that determine how much credit is given to the touchpoint.

-Synthetic modeling to account for view and mobile click based touchpoints in most cases can only be applied to 1 conversion event in Rockerbox.
+Synthetic modeling can only be applied to 1 conversion event in Rockerbox.
 This is most often the primary conversion segment you optimize against (ex Purchase).